gazebosim/gz-sim/tutorials/joint_controller.md

 This would look almost the same as velocity mode if PID gains are tuned properly.

 Here the state of the joint is obtained using the Gazebo’s JointStatepublisher plugin.
-Please visit [here](https://gazebosim.org/api/gazebo/7.0/classignition_1_1gazebo_1_1systems_1_1JointStatePublisher.html#:~:text=JointStatePublisher%20Class%20Reference) for more information.
+Please visit \ref gz::sim::systems::JointStatePublisher for more information.

 <p align="center">
 <img src="files/joint_controllers/JointController_force_mode_bash.png" width="800" height="400">
 </p>